LeviLingsch/VandermondeNeuralOperators/README.md

-# VNO_submission
+# Vandermonde Neural Operators
-The code for the Vandermonde Neural Operators (VNO) submission to NeurIPS 2023.
+The code for the Vandermonde Neural Operators (VNO) paper available [here](https://arxiv.org/abs/2305.19663).
 This code presents the implementations of VNOs for several numerical experiments; Burgers' Equation, shear layer, surface-level specific humidity, and flow past an airfoil.

 PyTorch version 1.12.1+cu113 was used in these experiments.
 Information on installing this version is availabe at [PyTorch](https://pytorch.org/get-started/previous-versions/).
 Experiments were run on a NVidia GeForce RTX_3090 with 24 GB of memory.
 Running on other platforms may require adjustment of the batch size.